dianshanqing/VRQE-3D-Transport/README.md

 This repository contains the public code and reproducibility outputs associated with the Nature Communications submission on a verifiable reversible quantum embedding framework for multi-terminal stochastic transport.
 The package implements a heterogeneous 3D discrete transport benchmark, a reversible Qiskit circuit construction with unified terminal-status semantics, classical Monte Carlo references, tensor-network circuit sampling checks, compressed-kernel variants, diagnostics, and low-step IQAE demonstrations.

-The previous PRL-oriented repository title and description should be replaced by this NC-oriented repository description.
 This repository is not only a source-code package; it also includes the output files needed to inspect the numerical results reported in the manuscript.

 ## Repository scope